-Enjoy the authentic tiramisu recipe for the most loved Italian cake in the world.
-The original version of this spoon dessert is made with eggs, mascarpone, a layer of ladyfingers dipped in coffee, and a bitter cocoa sprinkle.
+This original tiramisu with Marsala wine is the most loved Italian cake in the world.
+The classic version of this spoon dessert is made with eggs, Marsala, mascarpone, layers of coffee-soaked ladyfingers, and a bitter cocoa sprinkle.

 Jump to: